cloudify-cosmo/getcloudify.org/guide/3.0/installation-general.md

 # Cloud specific Installations
-You can install the management server [manually]({{page.manual_install}}).
+You can bootstrap the management server [manually]({{page.manual_install}}).
-For Cloud specific installation see the installation manuals for each cloud provider under the Installation section.
+For Cloud specific installation see the bootstrap manuals for each cloud provider under the Installation section.